- High Impact Research Project Award

 **Any item costing $5,000 or more

-- Applicants must have a PI-status at the sponsoring institution.
+Applicants must have a PI-status at the sponsoring institution.

-- U.S. citizenship is not a requirement.
+U.S. citizenship is not a requirement.

-Criteria-1 (30% scoring weight)
+Criteria-1 (30 percent scoring weight)

-Innovation: Does the research propose new paradigms, challenge existing paradigms, or is it otherwise highly creative in one or more of the following ways: the concept or question, research methods or technologies, adaptations of existing methods or technologies to new uses or with understudied populations?
+- Innovation: Does the research propose new paradigms, challenge existing paradigms or is it otherwise highly creative in one or more of the following ways: the concept or question, research methods or technologies, adaptations of existing methods or technologies to new uses or with understudied populations?
 Does the proposed research represent more than an incremental advance?
-For example, does the project challenge existing interventions, clinical practice, or policy; address an innovative hypothesis or critical barrier to progress in the field?
+For example, does the project challenge existing interventions, clinical practice or policy; address an innovative hypothesis or critical barrier to progress in the field?

-Criteria-2 (50% scoring weight)
+Criteria-2 (50 percent scoring weight)

-Criteria-3 (20% scoring weight)
+Criteria-3 (20 percent scoring weight)

-Investigators: Are the investigators appropriately trained and well suited to carry out this work?
+- Investigators: Are the investigators appropriately trained and well-suited to carry out this work?
 Is the work proposed appropriate to the experience level of the PD/PI and other researchers?
 Does the investigative team bring complementary and integrated expertise to the project (if applicable)?

-Environment: Does the scientific environment in which the work will be done contribute to the probability of success?
-Do the proposed studies benefit from unique features of the scientific environment, or subject populations, or employ useful collaborative arrangements?
+- Environment: Does the scientific environment in which the work will be done contribute to the probability of success?
+Do the proposed studies benefit from unique features of the scientific environment, or subject populations or employ useful collaborative arrangements?
 Is there evidence of institutional support?

-Protection of human subjects from research risk: If human subjects are involved, protections from research risk relating to their participation in the proposed research will be assessed.
+- Protection of human subjects from research risk: If human subjects are involved, protections from research risk relating to their participation in the proposed research will be assessed.

-Inclusion of women, minorities and children in research: If human subjects are involved, the adequacy of plans to include subjects of both genders, all racial and ethnic groups (and subgroups), and children as appropriate for the scientific goals of the research will be assessed.
-Plans for the recruitment and retention of subjects will also be evaluated.
+- Inclusion of women, minorities and children in research: If human subjects are involved, the adequacy of plans to include subjects of both genders, all racial and ethnic groups (and subgroups) and children as appropriate for the scientific goals of the research will be assessed.
+Plans for the recruitment and retention of subjects also will be evaluated.